Sapan-Ravidas/personal-diary/README.md

 - LockScreen Auhthentication
 - Fingerprint Authentication

+&nbsp;

 ## TODO:
   - Non-Proviers branch code is completed.
 There is noting to be done.
 However it can be used for testing purpose in future.

-  - Main
+  - ### Main
     - LockScreen, FingerPrint, Email Authentication
     - Want to apply sliver animation in History Page
     - Add facebook and twitter for signin option.

+&nbsp;

 <p float="left">
   <img src="https://user-images.githubusercontent.com/57538359/131505691-89679f9e-c897-4ab5-a697-71c3b5798f89.jpeg" width="200" style="margin-right: 10px;" />